For Media Personalities ~ Voice Training to upgrade your Professional Image

 Study a video of Michael's Style of Speaking

 This is a video of Michael giving an interview.
-Let's discuss a few standouts of the personality as he represents it to the media here.
+It was done many years ago, and Michael's speaking style has improved since then!
+Let's discuss a few standouts of his personality as he represents it to the media here.

 Notice that there is an edit after almost every paragraph.
 His thoughts seem detached as if he ran out of things to say.